bsu-cs222-fall25-dll/Steam-Comparator/README.md

 # Steam Comparator

-This project allows a user to enter multiple steam custom profile URLs and display their account information, including display name, Steam ID, most played game with hours, and the five most recent games played with hours.
+This project allows a user to enter two steam custom profile URLs and display their account information including display name, Steam ID, most played game with hours, and the five most recent games played with hours.
-This program runs on command line, and in a graphical user interface.
+This program runs on a graphical user interface.

 ## Authors
 Group A: Caleb Langley, Lucas Lehman, Will McRoberts